TheOdinProject/curriculum/README.md

 If you have questions about The Odin Project itself, [contact me](mailto:erik@theodinproject.com).

-If you'll be linking to the curriculum, it's safest to link to the Table of Contents here since some of the subcategories are likely to change.
+If you'll be linking to the curriculum, it's safest to link to the top-level Table of Contents here since some of the subcategories are likely to change.

 ## Table of Contents

 <ol>
-  <li>Web Developer Meta</li>
+  <li><a href="becoming_a_web_developer/becoming_a_web_developer.md">Becoming a Web Developer</a></li>
   <li>Web Development Basics</li>
   <li>Installing the Technology</li>
   <li>Pair Programming and Remote Pairing</li>